 THE NIAGARA ESCARPMENT

 One of the most prominent topographical features of southern Ontario, the Niagara Escarpment runs from New York state through the Niagara region (indeed, the famous falls exist where the Niagara River drops off the escarpment’s cliff) and up to Georgian Bay.
 It’s also easily accessed from Toronto, traversed as it is by Highway 401 west of Milton.
 From the highway you’ll see clearly why the geological formation is a UNESCO-designated World Biosphere Reserve, what with its tree-lined slopes and limestone cliffs; venture up the escarpment for fantastic views and a great many conservation areas to explore.
 Rattlesnake Point affords a number of scenic lookouts and two great cliffs for rock climbing, while hikers can hook up with the extensive Bruce Trail.
-Just outside of the picturesque community of Campbellville lie a pair of conservation areas: Mountsberg (great for birdwatching) and Crawford Lake (surrounded by a lovely boardwalk).
+Just outside of the picturesque community of Campbellville lie a pair of conservation areas: Mountsberg (which boasts a neat bird sanctuary) and Crawford Lake (surrounded by a lovely boardwalk).
 You can also take in the fall colours farther south in Hamilton—a city that actually straddles the escarpment—at Christie Lake Conservation Area, which boasts 10 kilometres of forested trails, plus boat rentals for an on-water view of your natural surroundings.

 Stretching across more than 40 square kilometres between Lake Ontario in the south and the Oak Ridges Moraine in the north, Rouge Park features myriad ecosystems—rivers, meadows, forests and more—representing the largest natural environment to exist within an urban setting in Canada.
 Its most conveniently accessed hiking trails, tree stands (black maples and oaks are particularly prevalent) and scenic overlooks are concentrated north of Highway 401 in Scarborough.
 For a great, wide-angle photo op, seek out the Glen Eagles Vista, which affords a view of the Rouge River, Little Rouge Creek and rolling tree-lined hills.
-Note that the Toronto Zoo also sits within the Rouge valley, though not officially within the park itself.
+Note that the Toronto Zoo also sits within the Rouge Valley, though is not officially within the park itself.

 An hour’s drive northwest of Toronto lies the town of Caledon, an amalgam of modest but vital urban communities dotting a swath of rural land.
 Though farmers’ fields often preclude bountiful woodlands, the area surrounding the Forks of the Credit Provincial Park does boast ample natural beauty, including the Credit River, which plunges over Cataract Falls—itself an attraction, as it’s abutted by the ruins of a 19th-century hydroelectric power station.
 The region is also popular amongst cyclists, who favour its hilly, tree-lined back roads (like, well, Forks of the Credit Road) that pass through picturesque villages like Belfountain and Erin.
 If you’ve embarked on a country drive, look for the Escarpment Side Road (off of Hurontario Street, just south of Caledon Village): the route runs along the top of the Niagara Escarpment and affords a panoramic view reaching, on clear days, all the way back to Toronto.